 How long have you been working as an artist?

-I taught art for twelve years and doing freelance art and illustration work for fourteen years.
+I taught art for twelve years and have been doing freelance art and illustration work for fourteen years.
 Not long ago, my illustration work picked up to the point I had to choose to either go full time or simply stick with teaching.
 My launch into my art career has been slowed down by my struggle with chronic pain and fatigue due Lyme disease and mold illness.
 By the grace of God I’m doing better now and can handle more work.

 How did you get trained as an artist?